sourcegraph/handbook/content/product-engineering/all-hands.md

 Format

-- A video update will be shared a week in advance for people to review async, including a link to submit questions and upvote the questions you want to hear answered live
+- A video update will be shared a week in advance for people to review async, including a link to submit questions and upvote the questions for Product/eng leadership to answer live
 - 30 min live Q&A Session

+Content

+- The video update may contain: OKR progress updates, org updates, new processes, guest speakers from other departments, etc.

 ## Recordings